Find via GPS where your ancestors lived before 1.000 years

 To demonstrate the accuracy of GPS estimates, Elkhajk and his colleagues analyzed data from ten villages in Sardinia and over 20 islands in Oceania.
 According to the study, which was published in Nature Communications, it was possible to 'geo-identify' ¼ of the inhabitants of Sardinia directly in the village of origin and most of the others in 50 radius kilometers.
 In terms of results for Oceania, they had a success of 90% in identifying the island of origin of the inhabitants.

-"This technique means that we can no longer easily label people's national identities with a single label.
-It is impossible to choose a 'box', such as 'White British' or 'African', as we are very complex models, with our own unique identities.
-The concept of tribes is simply untenable."
+"This technique means that we can no longer easily identify the national identities of people with one single label.
+It is impossible to choose a box such as 'White Briton' or 'African' as we are very complex models with our own unique identities.
+The concept of race is simply unfounded. "

-Dr. Tatiana Tatarinova developed a website for that particular tool, giving the public access to GPS.
-"To help people find their roots, I developed a site that allows anyone who has their genotype recorded to upload their results and use GPS to find the area of origin of their ancestors," he says.
+Dr. Tatiana Tatarinova has developed a website for this tool, giving the public access to GPS.
+"To help people find their roots, I developed a site that allows anyone with a registered genotype to upload their results and use GPS to find the origin of their ancestors," he says.

 "We were surprised by the simplicity and accuracy of this method.
 People in a geographical area are more likely to have similar genetic characteristics.
 When they have features in other, remote areas, their region of origin is generally the closest area in which these characteristics can be found. "